yangtools/yysend/README.md

 # yysend
-a file send tool like dukto
+a file send tool like dukto with more features